31 resources related to Dusty Plasmas

 Summary form only given.
 Dusty plasmas are ionized gases containing massive charged dust grains.
 The presence of charged dust in a plasma can affect the behavior of waves and instabilities and also the interaction of electromagnetic (EM) waves with the plasma.
 We discuss some recent theoretical work in these areas.
 Instabilities may play important roles in various applications in both ...

-No education resources are currently tagged "Dusty Plasmas"
+No jobs are currently tagged "Dusty Plasmas"

 No standards are currently tagged "Dusty Plasmas"